Reno-Koren/Financial-Management-System-for-a-US-Based-S-Corp/README.md

-# Cash Accounting Automation — Small Business Treasury Workflow
+# XTMA — Financial Management System for a US-Based S-Corp

-## Context
+## Overview

-This project automates the full cash accounting workflow for a real US-based small business — a service and merchandise company generating ~$250K in annual revenue.
-The business operates on a cash accounting
-basis: transactions are recorded when cash actually moves.

-The goal was simple: the owner was spending 3 to 4 weeks per year processing bank statements manually, transaction by transaction, from memory.
-That time had a real opportunity cost.
-The objective was to bring that down while improving accuracy, auditability, and financial visibility.
+End-to-end financial management system built from scratch for a real US-based S-Corp operating in service and merchandise (~$250K annual revenue).
+The business had no financial infrastructure before this project — everything was handled manually from memory.

+This system covers the full financial workflow: document management, cash accounting automation, internal reporting, CPA-ready output, and visual dashboards.

+All data is stored and shared securely via Proton Drive (end-to-end encrypted), accessible in real time by the business owner.

 ---

-## What the pipeline does

-Takes raw PDF bank statements as input and produces:
+## Scope

+### 1. Document Management
+Centralized and structured repository of all company documents:
+- Bank statements (ECB)
-- Categorized and verified transaction data in Excel
+- Invoices and receipts
-- A chart of accounts mapping ready for CPA transmission
-- Monthly reporting on cash flow by category
-- Visual dashboards on inflows, outflows and trends
+- Contracts and accreditations
+- Corporate documents (statutes, incorporation)
+- Tax declarations and past filings
+- Employee forms (W-2, payroll-related documents)
+- Internal working files and historical reports

+All documents organized, named consistently, and securely stored on Proton Drive with shared access for the business owner.

+---

+### 2. Cash Accounting Automation

+The core automated pipeline transforms raw PDF bank statements into structured, verified financial data.

 **PDF bank statements → Local LLM → JSON → Python
-→ Excel + Reference file → Accounts mapping → Reporting**
+→ Accounting_DataFile → Monthly Reporting → CPA Output**

----

-## Why local
+#### Step 1 — PDF to JSON (Local LLM)

-All financial data stays on a local server.
-Nothing is sent to external APIs.
-The LLM (Qwen 8B) runs via LM Studio on a local desktop and is accessible from a laptop via AnythingLLM — both on the same private network.
+Bank statements processed by a local LLM (Qwen 8B) hosted via LM Studio, accessible via AnythingLLM on the local network.

----

-## Workflow

-### Step 1 — PDF to JSON
-The LLM reads each bank statement and structures every transaction into a standardized JSON format:
+The LLM structures each transaction into standardized JSON:
 ```json
 {
   "Date": "",